How to improve the waiting experience in restaurants: 8 proven strategies

 Self check-in allows guests to add themselves to the waitlist faster and efficiently.
 This frees up hosts to focus on greeting and seating rather than taking down names.

-• Modern experience.
-A tablet, kiosk or even just a QR code at the entrance lets guests scan and enter their name and party size by themselves.
+Self check-in improves the waiting experience by removing the bottleneck at the host stand.
+A tablet, kiosk or even just a QR code at the entrance lets guests scan and enter their name and group size by themselves.
 The process takes seconds, requires no app downloads, and feels professional.

-Tip: Add a waitlist link to your Google Business Profile and capture guests who are still deciding where to eat.
-They can join your queue while comparing options nearby.
+Tip: add a waitlist join link to your Google Business Profile.
+Guests who are still deciding between restaurants nearby can join your queue while they're making up their minds, before they've committed to walking through your door.

 4. Create a comfortable waiting area